addisonglobal/backend-technical-test/README.md

 ## Deliverable
 * **Source Code**: Either of the following ways to bundle the code, whatever is easier for you:
     * A `zip` file containing the whole project.
-Remember to skip the binaries if you choose this option.
+Remember to skip binaries, logs, etc if you choose this option.
-    * A bundled/archived repository showing your commit history or a link to an accessible private repository with your work in (Github can host private repositories at a cost; there is no charge for doing so with Bitbucket).
-Git example for sending us a standalone bundle:
+    * A link to an accessible private repository with your work in (Github can host private repositories at a cost; there is no charge for doing so with Bitbucket).

-            git bundle create <yourname>.bundle --all --branches

 * **Documentation** / **Instructions**: You can bundle it together with the code.
     * A `Readme.md` file explaining the assumptions and decisions you've made solving this task including technology and library choices.
     * Any instructions required to run your solution and tests in a Linux environment.
+> **Note:** Remember this is not a thesis, just few lines is enough.
+Favour self-documenting code.